ampho-cms/ampho/doc/user_manual.rst

 .. sourcecode:: text

-    * Serving Flask app "ampho._cli:app"
+    * Serving Flask app "ampho.application"
     * Environment: production
       WARNING: This is a development server.
 Do not use it in a production deployment.
       Use a production WSGI server instead.